Big Pharma (video game): Game mechanics

-In Big Pharma the player takes the role as the manager of a pharmaceutical company, producing medication from raw materials.
-Raw materials have intrinsic positive (e.g., "Reduces coughs") and negative (e.g., "Induces drowsiness") effects that present themselves when the material is within a set concentration range, with possible concentrations ranging on a 0-to-20 scale.
-Most of the positive benefits can be enhanced to more desirable effects, or negative side effects can be outright removed, by bringing the material to a specific concentration range and applying an indicated process, some further requiring the addition of a catalyst material which itself carries positive and negative effects.
+In Big Pharma the player takes the role of manager of a pharmaceutical company, producing medications from raw materials.
+Raw materials have intrinsic positive (e.g., "Reduces coughs") and negative (e.g., "Induces drowsiness") effects that present themselves when the material is within a range of concentrations, with possible concentrations spanning a 0-to-20 scale.
+Most of the positive benefits can be enhanced to yield even more desirable effects, or negative side effects can be outright removed, by bringing the material to a specific concentration range and applying an indicated process; some formulas further require the addition of a catalyst material which itself carries positive and negative effects.
 Materials can also be mixed to combine positive and negative benefits to create more potent drugs.
-The goal in the mixing and preparation of materials is to achieve drugs that have their positive effects as close to their maximum potency concentration while either eliminating side effects or bringing the material's concentration as far away from the side effects' maximum potency levels.
+The goal in the mixing and preparation of materials is to discover formulas that have their positive effects as close to their maximum potency concentration as possible while either eliminating side effects or bringing the material's concentration as far away from the side effects' maximum potency levels as possible.

 The player produces the drugs using an assembly line approach with various equipment that can modify the concentration of the material, combine materials, rearrange the effects of a material to determine how effects combine when mixed, analyze materials to determine maximum potency levels, and finally prepare the material in pill form for delivery.
-This is done on an isometric view of building plant floorplan, with various ports along the edges that can be used to bring in materials or ship out completed drugs.
+This is done in an isometric perspective depicting a floorplan with various ports along the edges that can be used to bring in materials or ship out completed drugs.
 Materials are transported via conveyor belts between the processing units.
 Added building space can be purchased with in-game funds.
 The player can click on processes or materials to evaluate their current state, thus giving them the ability to debug the production line.
 Once the player has produced a complete pill from specific materials for the first time and delivered it to an output port, they are given the opportunity to name the product.
 This product is then sold on the game's virtual market.
-The produce is rated on a letter-grade based on the effectiveness and lack of side-effects as well as current market demand.
-The production lines operate in real-time—in that while the player can pause the game to arrange equipment within a production line, the game while running tracks the movement of each unit of material through the production line and only considered each unit as a product when it reaches the end of the production line.
+The product is rated on a letter-grade based on the effectiveness and lack of side effects as well as current market demand.
+The production lines operate in real-time, such that while the player can pause the game to arrange equipment within a production line, the game while running tracks the movement of each unit of material through the production line and only considers each unit as a product when it reaches the end of the production line.